15 years of History

 March Sinclair Research ZX81 a pioneering British home computer goes on sale.

-April Unemployment reaches 2.5million for the first time in over 50 years.
+April Unemployment reaches 2.5-million for the first time in over 50-years.

 Over 30-million people watch the Royal wedding live on tv.

-November The Welsh language television station, S4C, launches in Wales.
+Nov.
+The Welsh language television station, S4C, launches in Wales.

 June Margaret Thatcher's Conservatives win a landslide victory in the General Election.